ZuzannaZawartka/system-paths-clipboard/README.md

-# System Paths Manager
+# System Paths Clipboard

-The **System Paths Manager** application is an extended clipboard tool that allows users to store, edit, and conveniently use recently copied file paths.
+The **System Paths Clipboard** application is an extended clipboard tool that allows users to store, edit, and conveniently use recently copied file paths.
 By utilizing the keyboard shortcut Ctrl + C, the application saves system paths (Windows/Linux) into a database, enabling users to easily access and paste them later by clicking on the application icon (the application can also be opened with the Ctrl + left Shift shortcut) and searching for the desired path.
 The most recently copied path (by default, after copying a path, it becomes the selected one for pasting) or a path chosen from the application window can be pasted at any time using the shortcut Ctrl + B. Within the application, paths can be edited.
 Using a checkbox, users can choose between edit modes (save as a new path / edit).
 An edited path (or a newly saved one) that matches an existing path is moved to the top of the list and is not added again to avoid duplicates.

 ## Screenshots